7,050,000 pageviews

 This fatal traffic accident on I-15 generated two paragraphs in the Los Angeles Times and a mention the next day on local television news.
 There was no follow-up by the Los Angeles media.

 On the morning Ilich Vargas crashed his car and killed his passenger in southern California, Josh Brent flipped his Mercedes and killed his passenger in Dallas, Texas.
-While the police in both fatal traffic accidents suspected that the drivers were intoxicated, and therefore potential vehicular homicide defendants, the crash in Dallas attracted the attention of the national media.
+While the police in both fatal traffic accidents suspected that the drivers were intoxicated, and therefore potential vehicular homicide defendants, the crash in Dallas attracted national media attention.
 The Dallas case was big news because the driver, Josh Brent, played football for the Dallas Cowboys.
-The fact that his 25-year-old passenger, Jerry Brown, was a teammate, made the story even more media significant, particularly in the wake of the recent murder-suicide involving Jovan Belcher, an NFL player for the Kansas City Chiefs.
+The fact that his 25-year-old passenger, Jerry Brown, was a teammate made the story even more media significant, particularly in the wake of the recent murder-suicide involving Jovan Belcher, an NFL player for the Kansas City Chiefs.

 As a potential vehicular homicide case there was nothing in the Josh Brent accident that set it apart from all the other fatalities beyond the identities of the driver and his dead passenger.
 From the standpoint of the victims' families in these cases all of these accidents were tragic.
 And to varying degrees, these fatalities ruined the lives of the intoxicated drivers.
 But this wasn't enough by itself to make these cases newsworthy.
 In the Josh Brent case the added ingredient was sports.
 It was mainly a sports story.